ogdenpm/intel80tools/readme.txt

 		the tool writes to the console so you most likely want to redirect to a file

+pretty.pl perl script to take a plm v2 listing file (source + symbols + code)
+        and recreate a listing similar to that of plm v3+.
+        usage: pretty.pl infile outfile

 src\makefile	makefile to manage all of the builds.
 Runs make in each of the
 		subdirectories noted below.
 It supports the same common targets